Northern Advocate Column

 For the most part, things were going well, in the first week I only missed a few letterboxes and delivered an Advocate instead of a Herald once.

-Once I started back at my normal day job after Christmas, however, boy was I tired.
+When I started back at my normal day job after Christmas, however, boy was I tired.
 Some mornings I felt like giving up mid-run and lying on the back seat of the car to sleep.
 Please just let me close my eyes!

 The BP on Riverside Drive was my saviour on occasions, though it hurt to eat into what I was earning.
 I can say that a beef roll has never tasted as good as at 4am, feeling somewhat sorry for myself.
 A coffee was just heaven.